fundale/fundale-orl-shaders/README.md

 - Module Mask: The (RGB) Mask that controls where the Module renders.
 - Use Module Map: Whether to use the Map for where to sample from.
 - Module Map: For "flow" based Modules, with [R,G,B] being masks for Functions 1-3 and Alpha being the flow's progress from 1.0 (start) to 0.0 (end), 1.0 - Alpha.
+- Module Scale Effects: Whether to scale FX with the Mask's UV.
 - Module Rotation: The rotation of a Module when not in Map mode (-360deg through 360deg)
 - Module Warp: For "flow" based modules, warps the progrss forward or backwards using pow() to give a sluggish or snappier effect.
 - Module Bias: How much to force recolor the Module's output to match the user's desired Module Tint.